 The discoverer(s)/inventor(s) and his or her college shall be paid their share of the cash revenues upon receipt by the University and will be furnished with a statement of revenue derived from the commercialization of the invention at the time of payment.
-In the event of any litigation, actual or imminent, regarding patent rights, the University may withhold distribution until resolution of the particular matter.
+In the event of any litigation, resolution of the particular matter.